Tucher von Simmelsdorf: Flemish branch

-The Flemish branch descendts from the branch of Andreas Tucher, his son Berthold Tucher (1454-1519) died in Eisleben and had multiple children whom left Nurnberg and spread in Europe.
+The Flemish branch descends from the branch of Andreas Tucher, his son Berthold Tucher (1454-1519) died in Eisleben and had multiple children whom left Nurnberg and spread in Europe.
 His eldest son Lazarus moved to Antwerp.
 His descendants belonged to the most powerful people of Antwerp and became mayors.
 His descendants married into important Flemish families, and resided in Tanghof Castle, Kontich.